Graduate Catalog 2024-2025

 Ms. Andrea Anderson, General Counsel

-Mr. Michael Crowe, Chief Diversity Officer, Director of Student Conduct
+Mr. Michael P. Crowe, Director of Student Conduct and Institutional Opportunities for Enrollment and Student Experience

 Dr. Robert U. Fischer, Jr., Provost and Vice President for Academic Affairs